 The bike path between the two towns sticks close to the edge of the surf, providing fabulous views and places to stop along the way.
 The relatively flat path enables a smooth and almost effortless ride.

 From Coolangatta, we donned the required helmets, saddled up and cruised north into the wind with the sun on our faces.
-We stayed on the main bike path, passing Kirra Beach and other beachside towns, each of which clustered around a strip of shops and ocean view cafes.
+We stayed on the main bike path, passing Kirra, Bilinga and Tungun Beaches along the way, each of which clustered around a strip of shops and ocean view cafes.

 We ended our northbound ride where Currumbin creek flows into the ocean; locked up our bikes and went for a stroll on the beach.
 From Currumbin Rock we could see Surfers Paradise to the north and to the south the distance we covered from Coolangatta.
 Board surfers, kite surfers and wind surfers provided entertainment as they zipped through the waves.